cs3org/OCM-API/IETF-RFC.md

                       - `use-code` requires the consumer to exchange the given `code` via a signed HTTPS request.
 This MAY be used if the recipient provider exposes the `receive-code` capability.
-     * OPTIONAL uri (string)
-                    An URI to access the remote resource.
-The URI MAY be relative, in which case the prefix exposed by the `/ocm-provider` endpoint MUST be used, or it may be absolute (recommended).
-Additionally, the URI MAY include a secret hash in the path, in which case there MAY be no associated `sharedSecret`.
    * Protocol details for `webapp` MAY contain:
-     * REQUIRED uriTemplate (string)
+     * REQUIRED uri (string)
-                    A templated URI to a client-browsable view of the shared resource, such that users may use the web applications available at the site.
-                    The URI MAY include a secret hash in the path.
-If the path includes a `{relative-path-to-shared-resource}` placeholder, implementations
+                    An URI to a client-browsable view of the shared resource, such that users may use the web applications available at the site.
+The URI MAY be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST be used, or it MAY be absolute.
+Similar considerations as for the `webdav.uri` field apply.
-                    MAY replace it with the actual path to ease user interaction.
      * REQUIRED viewMode (string)
                     The permissions granted to the sharee.
 A subset of:
                     - `view` allows access to the web app in view-only mode.